liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/11-upgrading-to-elasticsearch-73.markdown

 You must also re-index the spell check indexes.

-## Reverting to Elasticsearch 6.1
+## Reverting to Elasticsearch 6

 Stuff happens.
-If that stuff involves an unrecoverable failure during the upgrade to Elasticsearch 7.3, roll back to Elasticsearch 6.1 and regroup.
+If that stuff involves an unrecoverable failure during the upgrade to Elasticsearch 7, roll back to Elasticsearch 6 and regroup.

-Since your 6.1 and 7.3 are currently two separate installations, this procedure is straightforward:
+Since your Elasticsearch 6 and 7 are currently two separate installations, this procedure is straightforward:

 1. Stop the Liferay Connector to Elasticsearch 6.

-2. Stop Elasticsearch 7.3 and make sure that the Elasticsearch 6.1 `elasticsearch.yml` and the connector app are configured to use the same port (9200 by default).
+2. Stop Elasticsearch 7 and make sure that the Elasticsearch 6 `elasticsearch.yml` and the connector app are configured to use the same port (9200 by default).